Murder of Samuel Paty: International organisations

+In a press statement released on 17 October 2020, Miguel Ángel Moratinos, High Representative of the United Nations Alliance of Civilizations (UNAOC), strongly condemned the murder, saying that "such heinous crime is unjustifiable whenever, wherever and by whomsoever committed".

 Media coverage

-According to researcher Liam Duffy, anglophone media reporting in Britain and the United States received criticism in France for misrepresenting the attack and presenting France as the villain.
+According to researcher Liam Duffy, some anglophone media reporting in Britain and the United States received criticism in France for misrepresenting the attack and presenting France as the villain.
 Of the two most influential newspapers, The New York Times and The Washington Post, neither used the term jihadism in their reports according to expert Hugo Micheron.
 In other American reporting, information on the problems caused by Islamic extremism was largely absent while there were numerous warnings of rising nationalism and a French "crackdown on Islam".
-The criticism did not encompass The Financial Times, which instead was praised for having interviewed teachers in France.
+The criticism did not encompass The Financial Times, which was instead praised for having interviewed teachers in France.